 - Heat oil in a hot pan.
 Add sliced onions and fry until brown.
 Set these aside to a plate.
 Also set aside half of the oil.

-- Add the rest of the dry spices and saute.
+- Add the rest of the whole spices and saute.
 When they begin to sizzle, add ginger garlic paste, chili and fry until the raw smell goes off.

 - Add chili powder and garam masala.
 Saute just for few seconds.